mbod/comm3130_fall2022/syllabus.md

 * Thur 10/27/22  - **Lab session 7**

     - _Topics_:
+	* Working on Final Projects
+		* Setting research question
+		* Thinking about corpora and collecting some pilot data
 	* calculating collocates
 	  - from KWIC object (individual keyword)
 	  - from collocates (e.g 2nd order collocates or collocates of collocates)